SuleimanFarah/sunpy/GSoC-2020-Raahul-Singh.md

 #### Week 1
 - As per the official timeline mentioned, this week will be spent visualising different types of data, the magnetograms, univariate, multivariate analysis of the SMART detection properties with respect to both flare generation and the ELO complexity score.
 I shall be making all the plots in multiple notebooks for the SunPy examples gallery.

-- The statistical analysis of the ELO complexity score and its variation respect to with the production of flares will be analyzed.
+- The statistical analysis of the ELO complexity score and its variation with respect to with the production of flares will be analyzed.
 It is believed that the more complex an active region, the more likely it is to produce flares.
 The work done this week will help test this belief.

 - Further, I would begin working on the Search Events Object as has been described above.